Charity builds beds for Mayfield children and families impacted by tornado

 "Just general coordination of everybody.
 Then, you show up and kind of let go of the reins and everybody does their jobs.
 We end up with 50 beds at the end," says Morris.

 You couldn't miss their assembly line of nearly 100 volunteers.
 They were loud, but the impact they're making on the Mayfield community is louder.
-One volunteer, Gavin Klutz, spent his morning drilling holes in the wood used to make the beds.
-Klutz says it's a family affair, but he's more than happy to help too.
+One volunteer, Gavin Klotz, spent his morning drilling holes in the wood used to make the beds.
+Klotz says it's a family affair, but he's more than happy to help too.

 "It feels pretty good to know people are given more opportunities and comfort, especially at very little effort from me and other people.
-When we all work together, it's pretty easy," says Klutz.
+When we all work together, it's pretty easy," says Klotz.

 Like their brand, these beds will leave a lasting impression.
 If your child needs a bed or if you want to donate, click here.